pldiiw/1arc/doc/design/utility.md

 ## Load engine

-If we dump engines to files, we need a way to reverse the process, restoring engines from files.
+If we dump engines, we need a way to reverse the process, restoring engines from previous dumps.
 This what the `loadEngine()` function does.
-It takes as a parameter the path to the file we want to retrieve the engine from, reads this file, does some processing and returns a new engine that is the exact same as the one we dumped earlier.
+It takes as a parameter a string containing a dumped engine, and manages to restore our previously dumped engine to an engine instance that is ready to be used.

 ## Compare engines